On-going Training Courses in Psychotherapy and Counselling

 You'll be in one of the Universe groups whether you are studying for The Berne Institute's Diploma in Transactional Analysis Counselling or for the UKCP-accredited qualification of Certified Transactional Analyst (CTA).
 The CTA exam is externally moderated by the European Association for Transactional Analysis (EATA), and the CTA qualification is recognised by TA organisations in over 60 countries worldwide.
 In the UK, the award of CTA automatically affords you entry to the National Register of Psychotherapists published by the UK Council for Psychotherapy (UKCP).

 Both our Diploma course and our CTA course have been validated by Middlesex University.
+These programmes are quality assured by Middlesex and you will receive a Middlesex award on successful completion.
 The former leads to the award of the Postgraduate Clinical Diploma in Transactional Analysis Counselling (PGCD), details of which you'll find on our Diploma Page; and the latter to the degree of Master of Science in Transactional Analysis Psychotherapy.

 We run an Exam Group, the purpose of which is given by its name: the group members prepare for and pass the CTA examination.
 We don't have a separate web page on our Exam Group, simply because most of the places in each year's group are already occupied by members coming up from our Universe groups.
 However, there are sometimes extra places available, and these are open to students from other accredited training centres.
 To be eligible for a place, you need (a) to have the agreement of your own Principal Supervisor and/or training centre; (b) to have started writing your CTA Written Exam, or be at an advanced stage of planning it; and (c) to be making tapes of your client work that are within "striking distance" of CTA standard.
 These are the same conditions for Exam Group entry that we require of "Berne" students.
 If you would like to enquire about Exam Group entry, please contact us.